QEIIMC Campus - Stakeholder Consultations

 Endorsement of Plans

-The NMHS Gardens and Grounds Supervisor is required to endorse any plans that propose changes or disruptions to any of the common areas on Campus.
+The NMHS Gardens and Grounds Supervisor is required to support any plans that propose changes or disruptions to any of the common areas on Campus, including reticulation.

 Lay down areas

-The Gardens and Grounds Supervisor is required to approve the use of any lay down area within the Campus.
+The Gardens and Grounds Supervisor is required to endorse the use of any lay down area within the Campus for the submission.

 Services (including disruptions)